haddocking/haddocking.github.io/education/molmod/simulation.md

 </a>

 ## Quantitative Quality Assurance
 After a first visual inspection of the trajectory, assuming the simulation went smoothly, it is time to perform additional and more thorough checks regarding the quality of the simulation.
 This analysis involves testing for the convergence of the thermodynamic parameters, such as temperature, pressure, and the potential and kinetic energies.
 Sometimes, the convergence of a simulation is also checked in terms of the root mean square deviation (RMSD) of the atomic coordinates of each frame against the initial structure and/or the average structure.
 Since this simulation is of a very small and flexbile peptide, it is expected that it does **not** converge, although there might be surprises!
-Finally, the interaction between the periodic images must be checked as well, as if they did occur, it might lead to artifacts in the simulation.
+Finally, the interactions between the periodic images must be checked as well, if they did occur, it might lead to artifacts in the simulation.

 ### Convergence of the thermodynamical parameters
 Start off by extracting the thermodynamic parameters from the energy file, as done previously.
 Of interest are the temperature, pressure, potential energy, kinetic energy, unit cell volume, density, and the box dimensions.
 The energy file of the simulation contains several dozen terms.
 Some of the energetic terms are split in groups.
 These groups were defined in the *.mdp* file and can be used to isolate specific parts of the system for future analysis.